 Dreaming of the ultimate Hollywood smile and weighing up the different options for orthodontic treatment is bound to leave anyone feeling overwhelmed and apprehensive – are braces painful?
 How do they work?
 How long will it take to straighten my teeth?
-How will I look both during and after treatment?
+Am I too old for braces on my teeth?
 These are questions we hear from patients every day.
 So if you are considering orthodontic treatment and think metal braces could be the solution for you, here’s everything you need to know:

 All About the Metal